mkorejo/helm-generic-svc/README.md

 1. Ensure you have a GitLab project for your container image build which includes a `.gitlab-ci.yml` for building and publishing your image(s) to AWS ECR.
 1. Create a `values.yaml` (or multiple representing different environments) in your own GitLab project.
 [Examples](./examples/) are embedded in this chart for getting started easily.
-1. Engage the [Sarepta IT Platform team](https://platform-team-core-docs-sarepta-it-platform-team-91b6c7d5ea75ed.gitlab.io/#platform-team-members) for onboarding yourself and your application to [Argo CD](https://platform-team-core-docs-sarepta-it-platform-team-91b6c7d5ea75ed.gitlab.io/platform_tools/argocd/).
+1. Engage the IT Platform team for onboarding yourself and your application to GitOps.

 ## Example Values